 The New Democrats have yet to publicly cost out their First Nations programs.

 This story has been updated from a previous version that misstated the Liberal and Conservative infrastructure funding promises for First Nations schools.
-The Liberals have promised $500 million over three years, and the Conservatives $500 over seven years.Aug 13, 2015 6:40 PM ET
+The Liberals have promised $500 million over three years, and the Conservatives $500 million over seven years.Aug 13, 2015 6:40 PM ET